 RAP Catchment Areas: note that households experiencing homelessness in King County are able to access any RAP, not just the one they are located nearest.)

-CEA serves all people (single adults, young adults, couples, families, and veterans) experiencing homelessness.
-Please contact CEA if you are:
+CE serves all people (single adults, young adults, couples, families, and veterans) experiencing homelessness including those:

 - Living and sleeping outside

 - Sleeping in a place not meant for human habitation

 - Staying in a shelter